pierrediedhiou/cybersecurity-journey/glossary.md

 browsers from guessing MIME types, uses the nosniff directive
 - **XSS** — Cross-Site Scripting, an attack that injects malicious scripts into web pages viewed by other users
+- **X-Powered-By** — An HTTP response header that reveals the backend technology used by a web server (ex: PHP, ASP.NET).
+Useful during reconnaissance but should be removed in production for security reasons
   ## Y
 - **yescrypt** — A modern scalable password hashing scheme, default and recommended choice on new Linux systems.
 Prefix: $y$